sam-falvo/xst/README.md

 more resources than a comparably sized UART, and may not represent the most efficient use of real-estate for wider word widths.
+We won't know definitively until I finish Remex.
+A more detailed analysis can be done at that time.

 Spacewire transmitters also proves *slower* than comparable UART-based designs.
 Based on the timing analyses provided by the `icotime` tool,